 The afternoon meant it was time to return to Quito and another night at La Casona de la Ronda while we prepared for our upcoming flight to one of the most unique places in the world – the Galapagos Islands!

-Days 7-13: To the Galapagos
+Days 7-13 – Cruise the Galapagos Islands

 The second week of our Ecuador itinerary was a dream come true – seven days sailing in the Galapagos islands.
 Each day included one (or more) walks on an island to see unique species of animals and plants that generally don’t exist elsewhere.
 We also snorkeled every day.

-- Day 7 – We flew to Baltra and boarded our boat, The Beagle.
+We flew to Baltra and boarded our boat, The Beagle.
 Immediately, we were off to Las Bachas, a white sand beach on Santa Cruz Island.
 Our first encounter with the animals of the Galapagos included flamingos, iguanas, and the bright red Sally light-foot crabs that the islands are famous for.

-- Day 8 – We began the day with a very early journey to Prince Philip’s Steps on Genovesa Island.
+We began the day with a very early journey to Prince Philip’s Steps on Genovesa Island.
 As we walked, we saw just about every kind of bird you could imagine.
 From Nazca boobies to short-eared owls to black frigate birds with their red inflated pouches, they all nested together on this somewhat barren part of the island.

-- Day 9 – An overnight journey found us in James Bay on Santiago Island by morning.
+An overnight journey found us in James Bay on Santiago Island by morning.
 The black beach had tidal pools, marine birds, and iguanas that nearly matched the color of the sand.
 There were more sea lions than we could have ever imagined, and we spent what seemed like hours watching them sun and swim just a few yards from us.

 The afternoon snorkel introduced us to some playful sea lions and zooming penguins.
 We also saw marine iguanas underwater for the first time along with more sea turtles than we could count.
 The late afternoon walk showed us graffiti left by whalers, pirates, and others who stopped here in the late 19th and early 20th centuries.

-- Day 11 – The lava landscape of Fernandina Island was dotted with groups of marine iguanas.
+The lava landscape of Fernandina Island was dotted with groups of marine iguanas.
 The black lizards blended in the with ground, sunning themselves in piles on the hot land.
 In the afternoon, we met our first tortoise in the wild.
 In the afternoon, we climbed over lava flows at Punta Moreno to see a variety of birds.

-- Day 12 – The day began with a visit to a giant tortoise breeding center designed to preserve some of the Galapagos’ most renowned residents.
+The day began with a visit to a giant tortoise breeding center designed to preserve some of the Galapagos’ most renowned residents.
 Afterward, we visited the Sierra Negra volcano, the second largest volcanic crater in the world.
 In the evening, we briefly visited the town of Puerto Ayora for a bit of souvenir shopping.